mmaster2020/110project/index.md

 1. Tacos
 2. Pizza
 3. Burgers

 I am a huge sport fanatic.
 My favorite basketball team is the Miami Heat and my favorite player is Dwyane Wade.
+If you like to know more about me just hit me up.
 ![image](https://www.enwallpaper.com/wp-content/uploads/c5c4be1c647bef2f694df87d64bda567.jpg)

-## Who am I as a programmer?
+## Who am I as a Programmer?
 I am a proficient programmer and have so much to learn ahead of me.
 As of now I have learned how to code in
 - java
 - python